 As Christiane shared, the original plans called for 2 towers, but due to lack of funds, only one tower was constructed.
 While we didn’t go up the 76 meter high tower, there is an inner staircase that takes you to the top where you have some of the most beautiful panoramic views of the city.

-Just about a five minute walk from the center of Porto is Livraria Lello, which has often been featured as one of the most beautiful bookstores in the world.
+Just about a five-minute walk from the center of Porto is Livraria Lello, which has been described as one of the most beautiful bookstores in the world.

 Rumor has it that J.K.
-Rowling’s inspiration to write Harry Potter has begun in Porto and in this library.
-Apparently, J.K.
+Rowling’s inspiration to write Harry Potter has begun in Porto and at this bookstore.
+Apparently, at the time, J.K.
 Rowling lived in Porto working as an English teacher and used to write and drink coffee on the second floor of Lello’s bookstore.

 The bookstore draws long lines of tourists and charges a small entrance fee.
 We enjoyed walking around the bookstore and admiring this beautiful and historic piece of Porto.

 Porto Olive Oil Tasting at Mercearia das Flores